Poise / Gesture

 Sue Williamson lives and works in Cape Town, South Africa.

 Pamela Phatsimo Sunstrum’s (b.
-1980, Mochudi, Botswana) multidisciplinary work encompasses drawing and animation, and alludes to mythology, geology and theories on the nature of the universe.
-Her drawings – narrative landscapes that appear simultaneously futuristic and ancient – shift between representational and fantastical depictions of volcanic, subterranean, cosmological and precipitous landscapes.
+1980, Mochudi, Botswana) multidisciplinary practice encompasses drawing, painting, installation and animation.
+Her work alludes to mythology, geology and theories on the nature of the universe.
+Sunstrum’s drawings take the form of narrative landscapes that appear simultaneously futuristic and ancient, shifting between representational and fantastical depictions of volcanic, subterranean, cosmological and precipitous landscapes.

 Alfredo Jaar (b.
 1956, Santiago, Chile) is an artist, architect, and filmmaker who considers social injustices and human suffering through thought-provoking installations.
 Throughout his career Jaar has used different mediums to create compelling work that examines the way we engage with, and represent humanitarian crises.
 He is known as one of the most uncompromising, compelling, and innovative artists working today.